 Implementation began in this unit in 1980.
 The original salt control goal was reached several years ago but about 60,000 acres might still be improved.
 Producer participation has exceeded the original projections.
-In 2023, 45 new contracts were obligated for a sum of about \$3.06M.
-When implemented, these measures will control about 967 tons on 1026 acres and 136 tons on 7,642 ft of near farm laterals.
-There were two new wildlife habitat contracts obligated on 38.3 acres.
+In 2024, 33 new contracts were obligated for a sum of about \$3.06M.
+When implemented, these measures will control about 613.3 tons on 1182.5 acres and 1.9 tons on near farm laterals.
+There were no new wildlife habitat contracts obligated in 2024.